Updated on 2/10/2023

 - Tell your partner how you are feeling.
 Sharing your feelings can alleviate anxiety and allow your loved one to offer support.

 - Take a few deep breaths when reviewing the menu and try to order something that you truly want.

 - Order something you feel would be satisfying and tasty.

 - When you’re not having meals out in public, make a schedule of mealtimes to eat together at home.
 This can help you have a routine, show yourself and your loved one the progress of your recovery, while adding a special time in the day to reconnect.

 Physical intimacy can be strained while in eating disorder recovery.
 It is common that during recovery the body changes as it is healing.
 During the beginning stages of recovery these changes could make you feel uncomfortable.
 The struggle with arousal and relational intimacy happens during the active and early stages of recovery.
 During recovery as the brain and body are being nourished, you will find that your hormones may change, you may experience decreased feelings of anxiety and depression and your overall mood may increase.
 As you are on your journey in recovery, connection with your significant other can also play a part in feeling better.
 Here are some tips for intimacy:

 - Set boundaries.
 If it’s time to get physical with your partner, you may feel self-conscious as you work on your recovery.
 It may make you feel more comfortable to set certain boundaries.
 Voicing what you do and do not want will help you be more assertive and honest, and in turn feel more empowered.

 Relationships can be complicated and especially tough to navigate when you’re in eating disorder recovery.
-But as long as they are supportive of your journey and are there to help lift you up, then you’ve found a great partner in life.
-If you or someone you know is struggling with an eating disorder, don’t hesitate to contact us or call 877-352-4633 to speak with a qualified professional.
+If you or someone you know is struggling with an eating disorder, don’t hesitate to contact us at Center for Discovery today.